This Blueberry Chia Seed Jam is an awesome “beginners” jam recipe, because it doesn’t use any pectin; the chia seeds add as the thickener.

 Remove from heat and let cool slightly.

 While the jam is cooling, remove the jars from the hot water, emptying out the water.
-Fill each jar with the jam, leaving approximately 1/4 inch headspace (this is where that headspace tool comes in handy).
+Fill each jar with the jam.

 Clean the rim and threads of the jars using a clean, damp paper towel.